 Wrinkle injections are increasingly being use to treat excessive sweating for men and women.
 The injections block communication between the brain and overactive sweat glands, found in the feet, hands, armpits or forehead.

 The treatment takes about 30 minutes and involves tiny injections the treatment area; most people find this very tolerable, but we also offer anaesthetic cream for who wish to be numbed up.
-Results last 3-5 months.
+Results last up to 6 months.

 Things men should consider before undertaking aesthetic procedures…